creativechain/crea-python/docs/cli.rst

                             required keys
         broadcast           broadcast a signed transaction
-        orderbook           Obtain orderbook of the internal market buy                 Buy BEX or BBD from the internal market sell                Sell BEX or BBD from the internal market cancel              Cancel order in the internal market repost             Repost an existing post
+        orderbook           Obtain orderbook of the internal market buy                 Buy CREA or CBD from the internal market sell                Sell CREA or CBD from the internal market cancel              Cancel order in the internal market repost             Repost an existing post
         follow              Follow another account